okomok/mouth/README.md

 This is an extension of [lambda-lists](https://www.ctan.org/tex-archive/macros/generic/lambda-lists "lambda-lists"), which enables functional programming in TeX.

-mouth.sty provides some date structures to complement lambda-lists:
+mouth.sty offers some date structures to complement lambda-lists:

 * Maybe
 * Pair